philipp-spiess/philipp-spiess.github.io/content/blog/scheduling-in-react/index.md

 ## Browser Event Loop

-Before we learn more about how this can be achieved, let's dig deeper and understand why the browser has issues with these kind of user interactions.
+Before we learn more about how this can be achieved, let’s dig deeper and understand why the browser has issues with these kind of user interactions.

-JavaScript code is executed in one thread – meaning that only one line of JavaScript can be run at any given time.
+JavaScript code is executed in one thread–meaning that only one line of JavaScript can be run at any given time.
 The same thread is also responsible for other document lifecycles like layout and paint[^1].
 This means that whenever JavaScript code runs, the browser is blocked from doing anything else.

 To keep the user interface responsive, we only have a very short time frame before we need to be able to receive the next input events.
 In the browser run loop visualization presented in Subhie Panicker’s and Jason Miller’s talk [A Quest to Guarantee Responsiveness](https://developer.chrome.com/devsummit/schedule/scheduling-on-off-main-thread) at the Chrome Dev Summit 2018 below, we can see that we only have 16 milliseconds (on a typical 60Hz screen) before the next frame is drawn and the next events need to be processed: